 As a first step, you need to set the communication parameters of the device.
+The BCL 600i can be operated as stand-alone device, multiNet plus master or multiNet plus slave.

 You can make the necessary settings via the display or via the webConfig tool.
 The settings made by means of the webConfig tool are described here only briefly.